microsoft/PSRule/docs/expressions/sub-selectors.md

 ### When there are no results

-Given the example, is important to understand what happens if:
+Given the example, is important to understand what happens by default if:

 - The `resources` property doesn't exist. **OR**
 - The `resources` property doesn't contain any items that match the sub-selector condition.